I encountered a blog post, from a Scottish Anglican who was struggling with a dilemma. They had to make the choice of choosing between:

 From my experience Barnett is right and he is wrong.
 I think he is right on what he is saying, but wrong on the timing.
 It is not a situation that is happening today, as if it has only just started.
 It started when us Gen-X-ers were teenagers.
 For example 1998 in my twenties, my wife and I left Sydney (and a great Anglican Church) and went to an Anglican Church in the upper Blue Mountains and to my shame I ignorantly wrote the church off as “High Church” when in reality the service was the normal standard Holy Communion Service from the 1978 An Australian Anglican Prayer Book.
 The church was not ‘high church’, yet we decided that it was both because they simply used the Prayer Book.

 Why is this dichotomy so prevalent?
 Is it possible that one of the main contributing factors is that Evangelical Anglicans may be experiencing a lack of Anglican Identity?
-In their opposition to Anglo-catholicism (though not so much today in Australia) and in particular liberal Anglo-catholicism, the extremely rapid rise in secularism within Australian culture, combined with the desire to be culturally relevant, is it possible that some Anglican evangelicals have sadly thrown the Anglican baby out with the liberal bath water?
+In their opposition to Anglo-catholicism, and in particular liberal Anglo-catholicism, the extremely rapid rise in secularism within Australian culture, combined with the desire to be culturally relevant, is it possible that some Anglican evangelicals have sadly thrown the Anglican baby out with the liberal bath water?
 Could this explain why there are Evangelical Anglican Churches that are theologically Anglican, but in terms of forms consist of a bland generic evangelicalism?
 Could this be the reason why the Book of Common Prayer is not used, read, seen, or even heard of?
+Could this be why younger Anglicans have a disdain for liturgy?
 Could this be the reason why younger Anglicans have not even heard of Cranmer and don’t even care?